-Now that you’re in the final stretch, give yourself a well-deserved boost with our pick of the best pregnancy pick-me-ups.
+Now that you’re in your final trimester, give yourself a well-deserved boost with our pick of the best pregnancy pick-me-ups.
 They’re all affordable and very do-able, so indulge yourself!

 Have a relaxing pregnancy massage

 “Just 20 minutes of massage releases endorphins that can help to keep you calm,” says midwife Zita West.
-Massage also nourishes your skin, which can be tight, dry and itchy during pregnancy.
+A massage (only recommend after 12 weeks) also nourishes your skin, which can be tight, dry and itchy during pregnancy.
 Book a professional pregnancy massage, or ask your partner to give you a massage at home – here are a few pointers:

 Hang out with friends and meet other mums

 There’s nothing like getting together for a chat with other mums-to-be.
 If you don’t know many mums in your area, an antenatal class is a good place to start – ask your midwife or contact your local branch of the National Childbirth Trust.

 If you suffer from lower back pain, this variation on a yoga exercise called ‘the cat’ may help: get on all fours with arms and legs hip-distance apart (or kneeling with your elbows on a supportive, comfortable chair) and slowly arch your back, tucking your head into your chest.
 Then let your back slowly return to its natural position, raising your head and chest to look straight ahead.
 Repeat 10 times, holding each posture for a few seconds.
 Try to breathe out as you arch up, and in as you relax back.